Tomo-chan Is a Girl!: Characters

-Tomo's mother who she resembles although looks more tomboyish.
+Tomo's mother, whom she resembles, although looks more tomboyish.
 She likes teasing her husband and daughter.

 Media

 Manga

 Tomo-chan Is a Girl!, written and illustrated by Fumita Yanagida, was serialized on the Twi4 Twitter account and on the Saizensen website from April 7, 2015, to July 14, 2019.
 Kodansha published the individual chapters in eight tankōbon volumes.

 In February 2018, Seven Seas Entertainment announced they licensed the series for an English release.